-- Cucumber: it’s best to use seedless or small-seed cucumber varieties like English cucumbers or Persian cucumbers.
-These will help you avoid mushiness too quickly.
+- Cucumber: It’s best to use seedless or small-seed cucumber varieties like English cucumbers or Persian cucumbers.
+These won’t get mushy too quickly.
 If all you have is a seedy cucumber, then de-seed it first.

-- Greek yogurt: full-fat Greek yogurt is the best option for this recipe (though sheep’s milk yogurt is the most authentic).
-However, you could also use regular plain yogurt and strain it for a couple of hours (read recipe notes).
-Alternatively, you can use labneh.
-If you must, then low-fat yogurt will be fine, but it’s so creamy and delicious with the full fat, and it’s healthy fats, too!
+- Plain Greek yogurt: Full-fat Greek yogurt is the best option for this recipe (though sheep’s milk yogurt is the most authentic).
+However, you could also use regular plain yogurt and strain it for a couple of hours.
+See the FAQs below for how to make strained yogurt.

-- Dill: lots of fresh dill is the key to packing in tons of flavor.
+- Dill: Lots of fresh dill is the key to packing in tons of flavor.
 Only use dried dill if you have to.
-You could substitute the dill for mint (or even use a combination of the two).

-- Garlic: crushed or minced.
+- Garlic: Crushed or minced.
 An authentic tzatziki sauce won’t go easy on the garlic – it should be strong.
-Feel free to adjust the amount to your personal liking, though.
+Feel free to adjust the amount to your liking, though.

-- Olive oil: will add a smooth mouthfeel and perfect for garnishing too.
+- Olive oil: This will add a smooth mouthfeel and is perfect for garnishing.

 - Salt: To enhance the flavor.